[3.15] Brain-dead Dominating Blow Guardian - 2mil DPS on 20c budget, 5mil+ with investment

 All the auras.
 Only Flesh and Stone and Maim have to be linked, but all four gems should be socketed into whatever item you have the +1 AoE gems craft on (see Gear section).

 Spectres in a 4L.
 Meat Shield and Minion Life to keep them from dying, and Lifetap to improve their skill uptime.
-I recommend a Carnage Chieftain (Frenzy charges), a Host Chieftain (Power charges), and a They of Tul (attack and spell dodge).
+I recommend a Carnage Chieftain (Frenzy charges), an Arena Master (attack and movement speed), and a They of Tul (attack and spell dodge).
 You can also consider using Heretical Guardians or Undying Evangelists for proximity shield, though I've found their AI to be a bit wonky.

 Your movement and guard skill.
 Place Steelskin on left click so that it's active as often as possible.

 Your other permanent minions, which should be socketed in your shield to benefit from the +3 to minion gems.
 They also proc the Feeding Frenzy buff for your sentinels.
 Carrion golem only provides a tiny DPS increase for your sentinels due to their high base flat physical damage, so use a Stone golem for defense instead.

 General levelling advice:

 Start with Purifying Flame (and later Holy Flame Totem) with whatever relevant support gems you can socket in: Added Fire Damage, Controlled Destruction, Combustion, etc. You can also use Scorching Ray to apply fire exposure for a little extra damage.

 Once you reach the Library and complete Siosa's quest to unlock all the gems, grab Dominating Blow, Impale, Fortify, Melee Physical Damage, and Melee Splash.
 As mentioned in the Gems section, use Melee Splash for clearing and Melee Phys for bossing.
 Swap Melee Phys out for Brutality once you unlock that.